Last updated: August 13, 2022

 After years of debating, royal-commissioning, designing, tendering and analysing, construction of a bridge across Sydney Harbour was legally authorised in 1922.

 Construction work officially started in 1924, the two arches joined in 1930, and the bridge was completed and opened in 1932.

 Design of the Bridge

 The Harbour Bridge was ultimately designed as a two hinged single span steel arch bridge.
 This type of bridge was chosen because a steel arch could accommodate heavy loads, while at the same time it would also look more impressive and imposing.

 The winning design of the bridge needed to incorporate functionality and beauty.
 The four massive pylons, for example, weren’t actually required, but they were added to make the bridge appear more robust and attractive.

 The pylons were also faced with granite to give them a more natural look, despite the fact that this involved considerably more expense.

-Now, almost 100 years later, we should be thankful to Dr John Bradfield for designing a bridge that not only has had a dramatic impact on the city’s infrastructure, but one that also has the perfect looks.
+Now, almost 100 years later, we should be thankful to Dr John Bradfield for designing a bridge that not only has had a dramatic impact on the city’s infrastructure, but that has also grown into an iconic tourist drawcard.